 Other than the plastic build, the display is what represents the biggest outward change between the 2020 and 2021 Motorola Edge phones.
 Where the 2020 model had a curved screen with no side bezels and a 90Hz refresh rate, the 2021 model has a flat screen that does have side bezels (albeit kept to a minimum) but a faster 144Hz refresh rate.

-Motorola improved the screen's refresh rate year over year from 90Hz to up to 144Hz.
+Motorola improved the screen's refresh rate year over year from 90Hz to 144Hz.

-The Motorola Edge (2021) features a 6.8-inch LCD screen with an FHD+ (2,460 x 1,080) resolution, a 20.5:9 aspect ratio, and a punch hole camera cutout toward the top.
+The Motorola Edge (2021) features a 6.8-inch LCD screen with an FHD+ (2,460 x 1,080) resolution, a 20.5:9 aspect ratio, and a punch hole camera cutout at the top.
 As far as LCDs go, it’s a fine screen.
-I can’t complain about the size or the sharpness.
+We can’t complain about the size or the sharpness.
 Websites and video content alike come across cleanly and with good detail.
-However, the brightness could go higher and the glass is rather reflective.
-These two taken together mean that even when the screen is set to its highest brightness the Edge’s display can be hard to see outdoors.
+The brightness could go higher and the glass is rather reflective.
+These two taken together mean that even when the screen is set to its maximum brightness the Edge’s display can be hard to see outdoors.

 Motorola says the screen has a touch response rate up to 576Hz, which is more than most other phones in this category.
 Basically, it means the screen reacts to your touch input much faster.
 This can help give you the edge (pun intended) in some games.
 It is only available when using the phone’s gaming mode.